 - Understanding the online publishing environment.
 Nowadays, to be successful, you need to know how online publishing works.
 This includes basic knowledge of SEO (search engine optimization), blogging, and CMS (content management systems).
 That’s why you should set up and manage your website as soon as possible.
 Here I recommend Bluehost which lets you start your site for $3.95 per month.

 You don’t have to meet all these requirements.
 But it would be great if you covered 80% of them to set yourself up for success.

 5. What if you have no experience in editing?

 It’s common that at the beginning of your editing journey, you won’t have almost any experience.
 What should you do then?

 If you don’t have a degree, sign up for your local college and start studying journalism or communications.
-It’s not only about the degree though.
-Being in college allows you to get internships in publishing you can then put on your CV.
+It’s not only about the degree, though.
+Being in college allows you to get internships at a publishing company.
+You can then put on your CV.
 Plus, you can join your school’s paper and start editing there.
 This will help you build your first small portfolio of editing projects.